Skip to footer content

 PdfDocument pdfDocument = new PdfDocument(@"D:/Sample PDF File.pdf");

-// Replace Text on Page
+// Replace Text on the specified Page

 pdfDocument.ReplaceTextOnPage(pageIndex, oldText, newText);

-pdfDocument.SaveAs(@"D:/Sample PDF File update.pdf");
+pdfDocument.SaveAs(@"D:/Sample PDF File updated.pdf");

 }